 Where did Chyawanprash originate?

-5000 years back, Sage Chyawan invented this designer food in his deep meditation.
-He used this food artfully and scientifically to manage age related changes.
+5000 years ago, Sage Chyawan invented this herbal remedy in his deep meditation.
+He used this food artfully and scientifically to enhance vitality and longevity.

 How do you pronounce Chyawanprash?